bzidler/cosmiccheerleader/content/services.md

 ## Energy forecasts, random animal videos, uplifting content

-Did you see the picture above?
+Did you see the picture with tarot cards above?
 I can show you how to go from

 ![Let us get started on a clean slate](../images/pigeons.png)